KMA-Aarhus/HelperScripts/README.md

 This script compares a number of result files from NCBI BLAST.
 This is used for checking if primer/probes share any off-target hits that may result in false positives.
 The input is any number of Alignment Descriptions downloaded from the NCBI BLAST result page.
 The output is a csv files that contain the hits based on Scientific Name and Accession present in all input files.

+<h3>find_pairwise_overlap.py</h3>
+Works similarly to find_pverlap_accession but takes as input a directory of Alignment Description files from NCBI.
+It then does pairwise comparisons of all the input files.
+The outputs are csv files, one for each pair, that contain the hits based on Scientific Name and Accession present in both input files.
+Files should be named as following example: 222Z43AJ013-Alignment-Descriptions_IS481R.csv.
+Here "222Z43AJ013-Alignment-Descriptions" is an example of the naming from BLAST and "IS481R" is the primer/probe name.

 <h3>files_for_pangenome.py</h3>
 <p>This scripts takes as input a file of sample ids, one number per line, and finds the newest vcf and coverage mask files and copies them to a user specified location </p>
 <p>Input:</p>